-AJ 33 Introduction to Correctional Counseling
+AJ 33 Introduction to Correctional Counseling 3 units Transferable to CSU

 History, objectives, and theories of counseling relevant to corrections; common methods, techniques, and interventions of counseling; understanding the client as a person.
 A basic course for students planning to enter or are already employed in the Corrections field.
 (L)